LGUG2Z/whkd/README.md

 ```
 .shell pwsh # can be one of cmd | pwsh | powershell
 .pause alt + shift + p # can be any hotkey combo to toggle all other hotkeys on and off
+.pause_hook echo "you can call whatever powershell command you want here"

 # Specify different behaviour depending on the app
 # These "app : command" style bindings MUST come immediately below the .shell directive